Sign in

 3. In the Fill Subject line dialog, select the Insert nested macro button.

-The Insert nested macro button
+The Insert nested macro button in the Fill Subject line dialog.

 4. Select What to Enter (WTE).